User and company profiles

 Plans vs. Add-ons

-There are a number of scenarios where you may want to support an Add On, and the two most common are:
+There are a number of scenarios where you may want to support an Add On, and the most common scenario is that you sell additional functionality that increases the value of your core plans (e.g. Zoom Workplace).

 Verifying events